ItsDrTsach/together-we-strong-c4s/explanation.md

 or
 [title](./sub-dir/name-of-the-file.fileEnd)

-'./' signifying it is in the same directory as this file (explanation.md), then the name of the file (with the .s suffix). it is similar to how you write it in javascript or the cmd terminal.
+'./' signifying it is in the same directory as this file (explanation.md), then the name of the file (with the .whatever suffix). it is similar to how you write it in javascript or the cmd terminal.
  -->